History of Havana: 19th century

 As trade between Caribbean and North American states increased in the early 19th century, Havana became a flourishing and fashionable city.
 Havana's theaters featured the most distinguished actors of the age, and prosperity amongst the burgeoning middle-class led to expensive new classical mansions being erected.
 During this period Havana became known as the Paris of the Antilles.

 The 19th century opened with the arrival in Havana of Alexander von Humboldt, who was impressed by the vitality of the port.
 In 1837, the first railroad was constructed, a 51 km stretch between Havana and Bejucal, which was used for transporting sugar from the Valle de Güines to the harbor.
 With this, Cuba became the fifth country in the world to have a railroad, and the first Spanish-speaking country.
 Throughout the century, Havana was enriched by the construction of additional cultural facilities, such as the Tacon Teatre, one of the most luxurious in the world, the Artistic and Literary Liceo (Lyceum) and the theater Coliseo (Colosseum).
 The fact that slavery was legal in Cuba until 1886 led to interest from the American South, including a plan by the Knights of the Golden Circle to create a 'Golden Circle' with a 1200 mile-radius centered on Havana.
 After the Confederate States of America were defeated in the American Civil War in 1865, many former slaveholders continued to run plantations by moving to Havana.

 In 1863, the city walls were knocked down so that the metropolis could be enlarged.
 At the end of the century, the well-off classes moved to the quarter of Vedado.
 Later, they emigrated towards Miramar, and today, evermore to the west, they have settled in Siboney.
-At the end of the 19th century, Havana witnessed the final moments of Spanish colonialism in America, which ended definitively when the United States warship Maine was sunk in its port, giving that country the pretext to invade the island.
+At the end of the 19th century, Havana witnessed the final moments of Spanish colonialism in America, which ended definitively when the United States warship Maine exploded and sank in its port, giving that country the pretext to invade the island.
 The 20th century began with Havana, and therefore Cuba, under occupation by the USA.
 In 1906 the Bank of Nova Scotia opened the first branch in Havana, Cuba.
 By 1931 it had three branches in Havana.